 The people who came before us perhaps shape who we are more than we think.
 You could take time to a DNA test or a family tree to learn more about your roots, and discover more of who you really are.

 87. See your favorite artist in concert

-It would probably be a big thrill to see a musical artists whose music guided you through life.
-If they're going to touring near your area anytime soon, see if you can buy a ticket to one of their shows.
-It might be an experience you never forget.
+It would probably be a big thrill to see a musical artist whose music guided you through life.
+If they’re going to tour near your area anytime soon, see if you can buy a ticket to one of their shows.
+It might be an experience you will never forget.

 We all have a story to share.
 Stories of success, failure, triumph, and loss.